MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Preliminaries

 \subsection{Task Definition}

 Given the video clip of past egocentric observations $\mathcal{I}=\{I_t\}_{t=-N_\text{p}+1}^{0}$ and sequential past 2D hand waypoints $\mathcal{H}^\text{p}=\{H_t\}_{t=-N_\text{p}+1}^{0} (H_t \in \mathbb{R}^{2})$, our objective is to predict future hand trajectories $\mathcal{H}^\text{f}=\{H_t\}_{t=1}^{N_\text{f}} (H_t \in \mathbb{R}^{2})$, where $N_\text{p}$ and $N_\text{f}$ correspond to the number of frames in the past and future time horizons.
 It can be represented by modeling an unknown joint distribution of future hand waypoints $p_{\Phi}(\mathcal{H}^\text{f}|\mathcal{H}^\text{p},\Theta)$ where $\Phi$ denotes a predictive model and $\Theta$ encompasses additional conditions.
-Following the previous works \cite{bao2023uncertainty,liu2022joint}, we predict the future positions of both hands on a fixed image plane of the input videos, e.g., the first observed image as the prediction canvas.
-Here, we only focus on the 2D predictive task, since past 3D hand trajectories are not always available due to limited sensors.
+Following the previous works \cite{bao2023uncertainty,liu2022joint}, we predict the future positions of both hands on a fixed image plane of the input videos, e.g., the first observed image as the prediction canvas. \myblue{Here, we only focus on the 2D predictive task, since past 3D hand trajectories are not always available due to limited onboard sensors.
 In contrast, 2D hand trajectories can be efficiently extracted using off-the-shelf hand detectors~\cite{shan2020understanding}.
 Besides, we argue that internet-scale 2D egocentric video data is more widely accessible than 3D data and is more likely to serve as a shortcut for achieving embodied intelligence.
+Many downstream applications such as screen overlays for immersive interaction of extended reality and human-robot skill transfer oftentimes operate in 2D spaces~\cite{bahl2023affordances,chang2023look}, where accurate 2D prediction is both sufficient and practical.}